 EMBS now offers discounted Open Access publishing

 Transactions on Biomedical Engineering now offers publication in Open Access!
 Submit to the Journal that maintains review integrity and quality of publishing.
-Submit your manuscript for IEEE Open Access at a discount of $1750* for ten (10) pages.

 Link to IEEE Open Access:

 Frequently asked questions: